-Blindness in Cats and Dogs
+Blindness in Dogs and Cats

-Common causes of vision loss
+What are the common causes of vision loss in pets?

 - Opacification of the cornea

 - Uveitis (inflammation of the inside of the eye)

 - Disease involving the retina, optic nerve, or central nervous system (brain)

 These disorders may be caused by infection, cancer, aging, diabetes, injury, high blood pressure, or glaucoma or may be hereditary or autoimmune in origin.
 Many of these conditions can be treated so that some or all vision may be regained.
 Only a thorough examination by your veterinarian can establish the likely cause and determine what tests should be performed to verify the diagnosis and what treatments are possible.

 Although vision is a highly coordinated sense affected by minimal changes in anatomy and function of these essential components, on many occasions such changes can be advanced before they are detectable by pet owners as altered behavior.
 The ability of animals to utilize other senses, such as hearing and smell, to further compensate for and disguise loss of vision also contributes to difficulty in detecting vision impairment.
 Since advanced disease may make treatment difficult and because some causes of blindness may also affect other organs in the body, you should consult your veterinarian as soon as possible whenever visual impairment is suspected.